bruint/Intl-Home-Assistant-FusionSolar-App/README.md

 ## Configuration

 To access FusionSolar App you'll need an App account first.
 When you get it from your installer you'll have an Username and Password.
 That account is used on this integration.
-When you add the Integration those will be required.
+You will need also to provide the Fusion Solar Host you use to login on Fusion Solar App, as you will only be ablet o login on your specific region.

 The default sensor's update frequency is 60 seconds, although the FusionSolar App only gets data every 5 minutes.
 It is just to make sure that as soon as the data can be retrieved from the API the sensors will be updated as soon as possible.
 After configuring the Integration you can go on the Config Entry and press configure where you'll have the opportunity to change de default update frequency (in seconds).
 Bare in mind that too frequent will not get data more frequent than 5 minutes and may push the API too much.